archlinux/infrastructure/docs/artifact-signing.md

 the Hardware Security Module (HSM) is able to steal the device with the private key and use it for creating valid signatures.
-* Everyone with access to the gitlab or runner machine can issue a signing request and sign malicious software
+* Everyone with access to the gitlab or runner machine can issue a signing request and sign malicious artifacts
 * We have to write our own toolchain for creating and verifying rekor transparency logs.
 * GPG does not enforce a transparency lookup